Reflections of 3 weeks in the Netherlands in 2014

-In Rotterdam we did stay in a B&B so we went out to the local shops to do some shopping for small food & drinks.
+In Rotterdam I did stay in a B&B so I went out to the local shops to do some shopping for small food & drinks.
 What a great choice of food here!
 I did really missed some things like "karnemelk" and good cheese.
 But wow a lot of things here are really expensive!
 But really amazing good service of people in shops.
 Even the guy just refilling the stocks knows where to find everything.
 Much different as in Thailand where the easy answer is "Mai mi" (We do not have).
-And not only for violations but also just to register who has been where (and they keep those records for 4 weeks).

-As motorbike rider I went to 2 motorbike shop and even my wife was surprised "Wow what a great collection of helmets, cloths, motorbikes and gear".
+As motorbike rider I went to 2 motorbike shops and even I was surprised "Wow what a great collection of helmets, cloths, motorbikes and gear".
 Helmets in size's XS to XL.
 And on a average things are cheaper as in Thailand (although the staff in the Netherlands makes 10 times more salary and the VAT is 3 times as much).
 Great service & knowledge of the staff also.

 While being in the Netherlands I realized that life is bloody expensive here.
 Going to Keukenhof the entrance fee is 15 Euro pp and 7.50 Euro for kids.
 So a family of 2 adults and 2 kids will spend 45 Euro on entrance only.
 Gasoline costs between 1.62 and 1.74 Euro per liter.
 Filling up my car in the Netherlands would cost about the double as in Thailand.
 On the other hand having dinner for 2 persons at a good restaurant eating the best beef would cost just a about 50% more, but here in the Netherlands you will get much better value for your money.